 What Happens if I Take Too Much Vitamin D?

-Taking supplements without the prescription of doctor can cause high dosage.
-Having used vitamin D supplements over a long period of time can cause calcium build up inside your body.
-This can adversely affect your kidneys, heart and bones as well.
+Taking supplements without the prescription of a doctor can cause high dosage.
+Having used vitamin D supplements over a long period of time can cause calcium build-up inside your body.
+This can adversely affect your kidneys, heart, and bone health as well.

 There is a certain limit for individuals to consume vitamin D that ranges from 10 mcg (the lowest) for a newborn to 20 mcg (for the elderly).

 A normal young or middle-aged individual only needs 15mcg daily.
 The supplements with 10 micrograms a day should be enough for you.

 Taking extra dosage is not only harmful to normal people but it can also cause complications if you are pregnant.